anvilproject/anvil-portal/content/events/bioconductor-popup-workshops-20210510.md

 ## Schedule

-All workshops are offered on Mondays at lunch time, 12:00 - 1:00 US Eastern, starting April 26.
+All workshops are offered on Mondays at lunchtime, 12:00 - 1:00 US Eastern, starting April 26.

 | Date | Topic |
 | --- | --- |